Tips for Uploading Firmware

-In rare cases the upgrade process can fail due to lack of memory, but such a failure will leave the node running its previous firmware version.
+In rare cases the upgrade process can fail due to lack of node resources, but such a failure will leave the node running its previous firmware version.
 The following tips help ensure that memory utilization is at a minimum on the node.

-Before starting the firmware upgrade on low memory devices, it may be necessary to stop, disable, or uninstall extra packages such as Meshchat, snmp, and tunneling.
+Before starting the firmware upgrade on low memory devices, it may be necessary to stop, disable, or uninstall extra packages such as MeshChat, SNMP, and IperfSpeed.
 The goal of this step is to keep those processes from using RAM memory and to free as much RAM as possible before the upgrade.
 Rebooting the node before beginning the upgrade will ensure that RAM utilization is at a minimum.

 You may also want to stop node programs or services that are not needed during the upgrade.
 For example, you can telnet or ssh to the node and type the command